When I Wander Travel inspiration so you can wander too.

 Mad Dog Sandwiches in Virgin Gorda

-The Baths can get very crowded during peak times.
-An alternative nearby is Spring Bay National Park for similar beauty with less people.
+The Baths can become crowded during peak times.
+For a less busy alternative with similar beauty, consider Spring Bay National Park.

 Choose your clothing wisely when you do an excursion like this.
 You need to consider adequate sun protection as well as the need for fast drying.
 Wet clothing can get very uncomfortable while you’re heading back after a long day of exploring.
 Opt for rash guards, quick dry shorts, and swim cover-ups that are fashionable and functional.